 So you finally bought a boat.
-You have been thinking about it for years and putting it off, pretending you like golf.
+You have been thinking about it for years and putting it off, pretending you like to play golf.
 Congratulations and welcome to the final frontier that hasn’t been ruined by insurance companies and lawyers … the open seas!
-Problem is that the previous owner gave your boat a bad name and you want to change it.
+But there is a problem.
+The previous owner gave your boat a horrible name and you want to change it.
 But you heard all the old skipper stories about renaming a boat brings bad luck.

 1. Remove all traces of the current name.